sanya-mahajan/dark-patterns-chmod4755/readme.md

 ### The Project
 Dapde is a joint project between the Institute of Computer Science at Heidelberg University and the German Research Institute for Public Administration in Speyer (FÖV).
 The Informatics Section tackles the challenge of recognizing dark patterns in online interactions with the aim of warning users of dangers early on.
 The Law Section develops legal answers to the challenges of steering consumers through dark patterns.

-### Dapde Website
-More information about our project and dark patterns can be found on our [website](https://dapde.de/).